Jaxsbr/iblogyo/source/_posts/boxyvault-lambda-infra.md

 ## So what is next?

 The next task I want to work on is to get a simple Lambda function working and returning dummy data.
 Once I have this, I can build out the Lambda resource and IAM roles template file.
-Finally I need to make a deploy script the uses `awscli` to provision the Lambda function and it's roles.
+Finally I need to make a deploy script that uses `awscli` to provision the Lambda functions and their roles.
 Additionally all the steps listed in [Deploy](#deploy) needs to be implemented.

 ## Conclusion